palewire/first-news-app/docs/index.rst

 What you will make
 ******************

-If you complete this lession, you will publish an interactive database and map about the dozens of people who died during the riots that swept Los Angeles for five days in 1992.
+If you complete this lesson, you will publish an interactive database and map about the dozens of people who died during the riots that swept Los Angeles for five days in 1992.
 You will do this by repurposing the data from `a Los Angeles Times application <http://spreadsheets.latimes.com/la-riots-deaths/>`_ that